 Can You Get Fired for Calling in Sick to Work?

-One practical result of at-will employment is that your boss if free to fire you simply for being sick, unless you have an individual or union contract in place that says otherwise (at least in most cases).
+One practical result of at-will employment is that your boss is free to fire you simply for being sick unless you have an individual or union contract in place that says otherwise (at least in most cases).

 Americans with Disabilities Act

 In general, it is your responsibility to disclose any disability you want accommodation for.
-Your employer will have its own policies for how to make that disclosure and how to document your needs.
+Your employer will have their own policies for how to make that disclosure and how to document your needs.
 If you need expanded sick leave through ADA, you must discuss the issue with your employer before taking leave.

 Family and Medical Leave Act

 The Family and Medical Leave Act (FMLA) provides certain employees working for organizations with over 50 employees with up to 12 weeks off of work within any 12-month period.

-If your job makes you sick, then your employer has to pay for your treatment and give you time to recover.
-The drawback is that, in some cases, it may be difficult to prove your injury or illness is work-related.
+If your job makes you ill or you have been injured on the job, your employer has to pay for your treatment and give you time to recover.
+The drawback is that in some cases, it may be difficult to prove your injury or illness is work-related.

 Be proactive: do not wait until you are sick to learn your rights.
 Remember that legal protections and company policies are no guarantee that your employer will not fire you for calling in sick (possibly under the guise of a layoff or other excuse).